 Acknowledgement: Picture: McGill student vote mob 2011 by Adam Scatti.
 Retrieved from Flickr and reproduced unfer a Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 2.0) licence. http://www.flickr.com/photos/adamscotti/5619739869/.

-How to cite this article: Jeffs, Tony (2005) ‘Citizenship, youth work and democratic renewal’, the encyclopedia of informal education, www.infed.org/association/citizenship_youth_work_democratic_renewal.
+How to cite this article: Jeffs, Tony (2005) ‘Citizenship, youth work and democratic renewal’, The encyclopedia of pedagogy and informal education, www.infed.org/association/citizenship_youth_work_democratic_renewal.

 © Tony Jeffs 2005